-Do you know why your site sucks compared to the top sites in your industry?
-Why do so few people visit or return to yours?
-Why don’t they talk about you and your amazing products and services and share your stuff on social media?
+Do you know why your insurance or real estate website sucks compared to the top sites in your industry?
+Why do so few people visit or return, talk about you and your amazing products and services or share your stuff on social media?

 How interesting is it that you can spy on your top competitors, strip apart their website and presence on the social sphere, and find out why they’ve succeeded, and then apply that wisdom to your digital marketing?
 Most marketers go about building a sustainable marketing powerhouse wrongly.

 The new rule is simple: start with a successful model, study it, and duplicate its assets and process rather than learning quick from mistakes using a testing-based incremental model.

 We’re going to do all that, learn the process, set goals, use the spy tools, and apply what we learn to a content marketing brand and a major auto insurance company examples below.
 In my upcoming post, I’ll introduce you to a full swath of incredible competitive intelligence tools and other tools to help you plan and build better content.